CloudBoost/developers/en/DataStorage/getstarted.md

 #Create your first App.

 If you haven't signed up on CloudBoost yet, this is the right time for you to create your new account and get started right away, CloudBoost gives you an enough free tier (check Pricing) so you can build your projects and launch it for free.
 Once you have signed up and activated your account by verifying your email.
-You will then be able to create a new app by entering <span>App Name</span> and the <span>App ID</span>.
+You will then be able to create a new app by entering <span class="tut-snippet">App Name</span> and the <span class="tut-snippet">App ID</span>.

 <img class="full-length-img" alt="Your CloudBoost Dashboard" src="https://blog.cloudboost.io/content/images/2015/08/Screen1.PNG">

 <img class="center-img" alt="App" src="https://blog.cloudboost.io/content/images/2015/08/Screen2.PNG">

 ><span class="tut-info">Info</span> **App Name** : Application Name is any name that makes sense to you as a developer and helps YOU find this particular app with other apps in your dashboard which you have created.
-It is a any `string` which you want.
+It is a any <span class="tut-snippet">string</span> which you want.

 <p>&nbsp;</p>
 >Info: **App ID** : Application ID is **unique** to all of CloudBoost Network.
-It is a any `string` which should be **lowercase, cannot start with a number, and should be without any special characters**.
+It is a any <span class="tut-snippet">string</span> which should be **lowercase, cannot start with a number, and should be without any special characters**.
 AppID is used to initialize your CloudApp in the SDK.
 We'll talk about that later.

 ![CloudApp Created](https://blog.cloudboost.io/content/images/2015/08/Screen3.PNG)